 If I look in that dressing room mirror and expect to find my worth validated by the way a new tankini hugs my hips, I will walk away empty.
 If I stare into that glass searching my reflection for validation that I’m “enough,” I’ll never find it.

 But, if my identity is securely rooted in Christ. . . if I know that God has given me a great purpose and, if I remember that he knew that purpose when he designed my body . . .

 Then, even though I don’t have model thin legs or flat abs, I can relax and enjoy the summer.
 I can ask, “Compared to Who?”
-I can have fun in the pool with my children.
-I can walk down the beach with my husband.
-I can lie on a lounge chair in the sun and relax, knowing that no matter what my culture tells me my body should look like, Jesus loves and accepts me.
+I’ll have fun in the pool with my children.
+I’ll walk down the beach with my husband.
+Then, I can lie on a lounge chair in the sun and relax, knowing that no matter what my culture tells me my body should look like, Jesus loves and accepts me.